-- A. Parents should, with their physician's counsel, determine whether the medication schedule can be adjusted to avoid administering medication during school hours. - B. The Medication Request and Authorization Form 5330 F1, F1a, F1b, and F1c must be filed with the respective building principal before the student will be allowed to begin taking any medication during school hours. - - D. Medication that is brought to the office will be properly secured. - [X] Medication may be conveyed to school directly by the parent.
+- A. Parents should, with their physician's counsel, determine whether the medication schedule can be adjusted to avoid administering medication during school hours. - B. The Medication Request and Authorization Form 5330 F1, F1a, F1b, and F1c must be filed with the respective building principal before the student will be allowed to begin taking any medication during school hours. - C. All medications must be registered with the principal's office. - D. Medication that is brought to the office will be properly secured. - [X] Medication may be conveyed to school directly by the parent.
 A two to four (2-4) week supply of medication is recommended. - [X] Medication MAY NOT be sent to school in a student's lunch box, pocket, or other means on or about his/her person, except for emergency medications for allergies and/or reactions.